capejs/capejs/content/tutorials/capejs_primer/18_collection_agent2.md

 There are much less code here too.

-The function to delete task moves right by above.
-Make sure it works well on the browser. (abbreviate the article of capturing screen)
+We restored the functionality to delete task.
+Make sure it works well on the browser (the screen capture is omitted).

 ----